AppertaFoundation/FOSS-Medical-Web-App/README.md

    **This is the file that you deleted a section from a minute ago**

    **Save the file**

+   # Enable the Database rules
+   On the left menu select `Database`
+   Choose `Get Started` in the Realtime Database (on the right) Choose `Start in test mode` then `Enable`
+   **You may need to keep this webpage open until you've set up your Database (see Try it out below) or the empty database may be deleted by the system**

    ## Try it out
    In you command line/ terminal